 The UK Data Archive is curator of the largest collection of digital social science data in the United Kingdom.
 Founded in 1967, the Archive is an acknowledged centre of expertise in the areas of acquiring, curating and providing access to data.
 In 2005 it was designated a Place of Deposit by the National Archives, which allows the curation of public records.
 In 2010 it achieved certification under ISO27001, an international standard of information security.

 Mimas is made up of experts in the organisation and dissemination of data.
 Its role is to support the advancement of knowledge, powering world-class research and teaching.
 As part of the Digital Resources Directorate of Jisc, it hosts a significant number of the UK's research information assets and builds applications to help people make the most of this rich resource.
 Through the UK Data Service Mimas provides access to, and specialist support for, the databanks of such prestigious organisations as the International Monetary Fund, the World Bank and OECD as well as aggregate statistics from the 1971 to 2011 UK censuses.

 University of Manchester

 The Cathie Marsh Institute for Social Research (CMIST) is a centre of research excellence specialising in the application of advanced quantitative methods in an interdisciplinary social science context.
-Named after Cathie Marsh who founded the Census Microdata Unit in 1993, the centre still plays a key role in providing national developing and disseminating UK Samples of Anonymised Records (SARs) from the census.
+Named after Cathie Marsh who founded the Census Microdata Unit in 1993, CMIST still plays a key role in the support and development of UK secondary microdata including the Sample of Anonymised Records (SARs) from the Census.

 University of Southampton